 Combine cream cheese, sugar, sour cream, and vanilla.
 Beat on medium speed until smooth.
 Add flour a Tbsp at a time and blend well.
 Add eggs and beat until well blended.
 Mix in a pinch of nutmeg if desired, but a little goes a long way.

-Pour evening into the crust.
+Pour evenly into the crust.
 If you love nutmeg, sprinkle a little on top.

 Bake at 450 F for 10 minutes.
 Then decrease temperature to 250 F and cook for 30 minutes.
 Finally, turn off the oven and leave in the oven for another 30 minutes.
 Important: Do not open the oven door during any of this!